If you have a Nespresso machine, you’re probably tired of paying nearly a dollar a pop for the Nespresso brand capsules.

 Lavazza was recently awarded the most ethical business in Europe and has launched the Tierra! program to help coffee farmers.
 Their capsules are not biodegradable or compostable.

-The Nespresso machine is a powerful and convenient tool to have in your kitchen, and when you can use it to make any kind of coffee you want for a price that makes sense to you, it becomes even better.
 These are some of my favorites, but there are dozens more brands with more varieties of coffee than either of us could taste in a lifetime.
 The key is to find one that you love at a price you can afford.